paulirish/Stream-Deck-Gemini-Live/product-spec.md

 ### Visual Feedback System

-  * **Canvas Rendering:** Icons must be generated dynamically using an HTML Canvas (offscreen), then converted to the byte buffer format required by the Stream Deck.
+  * **Canvas Rendering:** Icons must be generated dynamically using an HTML Canvas (offscreen), then converted to the byte buffer format required by the Stream Deck.  see https://raw.githubusercontent.com/petele/StreamDeck-Meet/refs/heads/main/src/CanvasToBMP.js but also consider using OffscreenCanvas.
   * **State Management:** The buttons must strictly reflect the *application state*, not just the physical press.
       * *Example:* If the WebSocket disconnects, the buttons should turn "Yellow/Error" or flash.